ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 | To stop | slide to [0] on "SLIDER" [0] or [H] | |

-If no action is made within 20 second the electronics returns in waiting position.
+If no action is taken within 20 seconds, the electronics returns to standby mode.

 Pan detection

-The pan detection ensures a perfect safety.
+The pan detection ensures perfect safety.
 The induction doesn't work:

-- If there is no pan on the heating zone or if this pan is not adapted to the induction.
-In this case it is impossible to increase the power and the display shows [ ] .
-This symbol disappears when a pan is put on the heating zone.
+- If there is no pan on the heating zone or if the pan is not adapted to induction, it is impossible to increase the power, and the display shows [U].
+This symbol disappears when a pan is placed on the heating zone.

-- If the pan is removed from the heating zone the operation is stopped.
-The display shows [] .
-The symbol [] disappears when the pan is put back to the heating zone.
-The cooking continues with the power level set before.
+- If the pan is removed from the heating zone, the operation stops.
+The display shows [U].
+The symbol [U] disappears when the pan is placed back on the heating zone.
+Cooking continues with the power level set before.

-After use, switch the heat element off: don't let the pan detection [U] active.
+After use, switch the heating element off: don't leave the pan detection [U] active.

 Residual heat indication

-After the switch off of a heating zone or the complete stop of the hob, the heating zones are still hot and indicates [H] on the display.
+After switching off a heating zone or completely stopping the hob, the heating zones are still hot and show [H] on the display.

-The symbol [H] disappears when the heating zones may be touched without danger.
+The symbol [H] disappears when the heating zones can be touched without danger.

-As far as the residual heat indicators are on light, don't touch the heating zones and don't put any heat sensitive object on them.
-There are risks of burn and fire.
+While the residual heat indicators are lit, don't touch the heating zones and don't place any heat-sensitive objects on them.
+There is a risk of burns and fire.

 Booster and Double Booster function

-Booster [P] and Double Booster [n] grant a boost of Power to the selected heating zone.
-If this function is activated the heating zones work during 10 minutes with an ultra high Power.
-This is foreseen for example to heat up rapidly big quantities of water, like nuddles
+Booster [P] and Double Booster [n] provide a power boost to the selected heating zone.
+When activated, the heating zone operates for 10 minutes at ultra-high power.
+This is intended, for example, to rapidly heat large quantities of water, like for noodles.

 Action Control panel Display

-Start up the Booster Slide to the end of the "SLIDER" [P] Or press directly on the end of the "SLIDER"
+Start the Booster: Slide to the end of the "SLIDER" [P] or press directly on the end of the "SLIDER".

-Stop the Booster Slide on the "SLIDER" [9] to [0]
+Stop the Booster: Slide on the "SLIDER" from [9] to [0].

 - Start up / Stop Double Booster